 According to the principal analyst Peter Cooney, the aural interface technologies are being integrated and increasingly becoming essential for the interface on mobile devices.
 In addition to the added functionality, the voice authentication will allow for new applications: One example of this could be virtual digital assistants.
 Cooney also stated that the technology required to run audio interface technologies has already seen excellent development.
 The report states that at least 24 mobile suppliers have pursued offering products in the audio interface industry.

-Despite what experts of the Tractica report predict, which is exponential growth of the industry, they still believe that touch technology, rather than audio recognition software, will remain the primary user interface when it comes to using tablets, Smartphones and smart watches.
-Unless the technology reaches a new peak, it is just easier to control everything with the touch of a button, as opposed to using your voice to control everything.
+Despite what experts predict, which is exponential growth of the industry, they still believe that touch technology will prevail.
+Additionally, it will remain the primary user interface when it comes to using tablets, phones, and smart watches.
+Unless the technology reaches a new peak, it is just easier to control everything with touch, as opposed to using your voice to control everything.

 Up until recently, the thought of holding a conversation with your computer seemed like a good science fiction movie.
 Ask a computer to open the doors on your vehicle, and that was something only seen at the movies.
 However, things are changingand quickly.
-We have seen a growing trend of people who ask their Smartphones to send emails, search for directions, text messages and finding information on the Internet.
-Vlad Sejnoha, the chief technology officer at Nuance Communications, stated that we have reached a transitional point where voice and natural-language understanding have suddenly reached the forefront in technology.
+We have seen a growing trend of people who ask their smartphones to send emails, search for directions, and text messages.
+Vlad Sejnoha, the chief technology officer at Nuance Communications at the time of this article, stated that we have reached a transitional point where voice and natural-language understanding have suddenly reached the forefront in technology.
 Sejnoha even believes that speech recognition will overpower the current interface.